 What Are Payment Rails?

-Why Payment Transaction Rails Matters
+Why Optimizing Rails Matters

-Payment Transaction Rails choice of rails really determines cost, speed, user experience, and risk; poor rail choices will mean loss of time, extra cost, and failure of transfers.
+The choice of rails really determines cost, speed, user experience, and risk; poor rail choices will mean loss of time, extra cost, and failure of transfers.

-The optimized Payment Rails help the customer:
+The optimized rails help the customer:

 - Reduce transaction fees